cfpb/mac-setup/README.md

 Configurations and scripts for setting up a new developer Mac.

+**Note**: These scripts currently target macOS Big Sur (11).
+If you need to setup a Mojave (10.14) Mac, please use the [tagged release for Mojave](https://github.com/cfpb/mac-setup/releases/tag/10.14).

 ## Automated software setup

 The `mac_setup.sh` script installs a standard developer environment